gargpriyank/IBM-Edge-Workshop/README.md

 This project contains:
 - The terraform code to provision Red Hat OpenShift Classic cluster, IBM Cloudant database, IBM Event Streams (Kafka), Bare Metal Server, Virtual Server, IBM Cloudant database, and IBM Event Streams (enable_event_streams_service).
-- The bash scripts to deploy the IBM Edge Application Manager hub and IBM Edge Application Manager agent.
+- The bash scripts to deploy the IEAM 4.2 hub and IEAM 4.2 agent.

 Below is the typical network architecture of the IBM Edge components produced by this project code.